 The Viveve system delivers cryogen-cooled, monopolar radiofrequency remodeling endovaginally and is proposed for treatment of stress urinary incontinence in women.
+No published studies have evaluated the Viveve system for treatment of urinary incontinence.

 A feasibility RCT was published in 2020 by Allan and colleagues.
 The study included 37 adult women with mild to moderate SUI, defined as 1 to 50 g leakage on a 1-hour pad weight test.
 In addition, participants needed to have normal pelvic exams and not be pregnant or have given birth or discontinued breastfeeding within 6 months of enrollment.
 Participants were randomized to receive either one or two Viveve cryogen-cooled monopolar radiofrequency treatments.
 Two participants dropped out of the study.
 At 12 months, the percentage of participants with at least a 50% reduction in pad weight was similar in the one-treatment (54%) and two-treatment (50%) groups.
 The cure rate, defined as less than 1g of leakage on the 1-hour pad weight test, was higher in the one-treatment group (75%) than in the two-treatment group (54%).
 Statistical significance tests and p-values were not reported.
 This study lacked a comparison group of individuals who did not receive Viveve treatment.
 An RCT comparing active Viveve treatment to cryogen-only treatment and sham treatment (NCT04206085) is underway.